tmwoodruff/ww-wanderers-blog/content/blog/2025-10-21-queen-mary.md

 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2710.1638x2048.webp", "1638x2048" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2711.2048x1676.webp", "2048x1676" %}

 The print room for printing the list of daily activities.
 Then the display went outside the ship to see the propellers.
 Next, we learned about Queen Mary's (and other Queens) help during WWII.
-She transported many soliders to the battle zone.
+She transported many soldiers to the battle zone.
 Here is Winston Churchill's planning and meeting room; he also had a cabin on the ship.
-The solider's bunks and self-supplied mesh kit.
+The soldier's bunks and self-supplied mesh kit.
 The guns on the bow.

 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2713.2048x1536.webp", "2048x1536" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2715.2048x1536.webp", "2048x1536" %}